aramis-lab/MICCAI-educational-challenge-2020/intro.md

 The Python's required libraries are :

-- pytorch
+- PyTorch
-- clinica
+- Clinica
-- clinicadl
+- Clinicadl
 - jupyter-notebook